4444dogs/iPBL-Code/README.md

 ## Details

-This will be presented at 1:00 through 2:00 PM at my school.
+This will be presented at 1:00 through 2:00 PM on 5/19/2022 at my school.